DavidSousa/Cordova-Firebase/README.md

     plugins/
     www/
     config.xml
+    firebase.com.example.application.appid/
+      google-services.zip/
         google-services.json        <--
         GoogleService-Info.plist    <--
     ...
 ```

 See https://support.google.com/firebase/answer/7015592 for details how to download the files from firebase.

-This plugin uses a hook (after prepare) that copies the configuration files to the right place, namely platforms/ios/\<My Project\>/Resources for ios and platforms/android for android.
+This plugin uses a hook (before plugin install) that copies the configuration files to the right place, namely platforms/ios/\<My Project\>/Resources for ios and platforms/android for android.

 **Note that the Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or Firebase features won't work.**